sourcegraph/about/company/remote/social_calendar.md

 ### Creating an event

-To propose an event, simply add it to the Sourcegraph Social calendar and invite yourself to it, always add a brief description letting others know what the vent is about and don't forget to list any requirements such as a v]deo game or the minimum number of participants.
+To propose an event, simply add it to the Sourcegraph Social calendar and invite yourself to it, always add a brief description letting others know what the event is about and don't forget to list any requirements such as a video game or the minimum number of participants.
 Feel free to share the even in our Slack so others can join in!

 When adding an event, you become the organizer and should communicate with its guest about important updates.
 For example, if you have to delete the event because it did not reach the minimum number of attendees.